School district cancels football season due to widespread hazing

 “Unfortunately, this video demonstrates that this hazing was much more widespread, and involved many more students than we had previously known,” Hunter said in the statement.

-The original video from August 11th showed students pinning down two students and poking them in the buttocks with two different objects on school property during a team practice.
+The original video from August 11th showed students pinning down two players and poking them in the buttocks with two different objects on school property during a team practice.

 The school has shared the video of the additional incident with law enforcement officials and will continue its own investigation as well.
 The students who have participated in the incident will be disciplined in accordance with the student code of conduct and hazing policy, according to the school district.